RustyRoboticsBV/Rusty.Serialization/Documentation/CSCD.md

 - Latin-1 Supplement letters, digits and punctuation: `0xA1` (`¡`) to `0xAC` (`¬`) and `0xAE` (`®`) to `0xFF` (`ÿ`).

 ### Whitespace
-Whitespace is allowed between primitives and punctuation for formatting, but generally has no meaning.
-With the exception of spaces inside of character and string literals, spaces should simply be stripped during parsing.
+Whitespace is allowed between punctuation, primitive literals, type labels, IDs and collection delimiters for formatting.
+With the exception of spaces inside of character and string literals, whitespace has no meaning and should simply be stripped during parsing.

+Spaces inside of character and string literals should be preserved as-is.
+They may otherwise not break up primitive literals, type labels and IDs.
+For example: `12 3 4` is invalid and does not form the literal `1234`.

 ### Comments
 Comments are allowed using the `/* Comment text */` syntax.
 Parsers should simply treat them as whitespace and strip them, and do not need to preserve them if a string of CSCD is deserialized and reserialized.

+Nested comments are allowed: `/* This is a /* nested */ comment */`.

+Comments cannot appear inside character or string literals; in that context, they are considered part of the literal.

 ## 2. Data Types
 Two categories of values are supported: primitives and collections.
 Additionally, values can be annotated with metadata.